 Hagler fought in a re-match with 🇻🇪Fulgencio Obelmejias and systematically took him apart through 5 rounds of combat, erasing him with a big right hook.
 United Kingdom’s 🇬🇧Tony Sibson was next on the docket, coming in as a #1 contender.
 Hagler put forth a beautiful boxing display, and relied heavily on his footwork to keep Sibson off balanced, and capped his night off by chopping Sibson down with a perfect right cross from the orthodox stance, slumping the British fighter down face first.
 Sibson got up wobbly during the count, and the Ref immediately waived off the action in the 6th round.

-Marvin’s 7th Title defense would come against #1 contender 🇺🇸Wilford Scypion of Houston, Texas.
+Marvin’s 7th Title defense would come against #1 world contender 🇺🇸Wilford Scypion of Houston, Texas.
 Added to the pot was the IBF Middleweight Title being put up for grabs as the International Boxing Federation had manifested as boxing’s newest sanctioning body.
 Hagler was in peak form, and seemed especially quick in this one, and his defense was on point at he exerted his dominance through 4 rounds.
 At the end of the 4th, Hagler put Scypion away with a heavy 2-fisted attack of combinations and put him flat on his back for the knockout.

-HIS FIRST ENCOUNTER WITH A LEGEND – Hagler would finally get one of the marquee names in the ring, and it came in the form of a legend, and that was All-Time-Great ♛🇵🇦Roberto Duran, who was personally hellbent on becoming a 4-division World Champion (won Titles at ⚖️135, 147, 154), and looking to add to his legacy while Hagler set out in pursuit of gaining absolute respect in the pantheon of boxing.
-With all of Hagler’s Titles up for grabs (🏆RING/WBA/WBC/IBF), there was far more on the line than just bragging rights for these two esteemed boxers.
+HIS FIRST ENCOUNTER WITH A LEGEND – Hagler would finally get one of the marquee names in the ring, and it came in the form of a legend, and that was Panamanian All-Time-Great ♛🇵🇦Roberto Duran, who was personally hellbent on becoming a 4-division World Champion (won Titles at ⚖️135, 147, 154), and looking to add to his legacy while Hagler set out in pursuit of gaining absolute respect in the pantheon of boxing.
+With all of Marvin Hagler’s World Titles up for grabs (🏆RING/WBA/WBC/IBF), there was far more on the line than just bragging rights for these two esteemed boxers.
 In recent times, with Duran moving up in weights, the ongoing question would always surface about what type of shape Duran was in, as he had very sporadic outings due to his shaky training habits, however for his sake, and for boxing’s sake, he showed up to this fight in top condition, ensuring that these two were to meet in the center of the ring at their best.
 The fight was a beautifully fought skilled bout, predominantly fought in middle distance, with each fighter looking to counter the other in what was a high octane ♞♝chess match-up from the onset between two of the most intelligent craftsmen that were around at that time.
 Sprinkled in between the textbook boxing were some violent exchanges, mostly spearheaded by Duran, but sequence-by-sequence each fighter would gain the upper hand by constantly switching up their movement and combination patterns.
 Hagler started to gain control of the fight around the 4th round by fully establishing an authoritative jab to keep Duran busy and at his desired range, reminded by Petrinelli to continue boxing, and not over-pressing the action and looking for the knockout.

 Duran looked for ways to get inside and do what he did better than the rest…but he couldn’t get there as often as he would have like to have been throughout the fight.
 By the 6th round, Hagler went into full seek-n-destroy mode, and Duran opened up as well, exchanging nonstop power punches on the inside, and it was Hagler who still had the upper hand in those moments, so Duran started to face the problem of not being able to take over the fight on the inside, while Hagler could also outbox from from long range.
 Duran made a conscious decision to step up his aggression, and switch up the variation of his attack as it got to the second half of the fight, making the fight a little more competitive in exchanges, and on the cards.
 As it got interesting down the stretch, the Championships rounds are where Marvin put his 👣foot to the gas pedal and separated himself from his great challenger, taking both the 14th and 15th rounds by the reigns and putting enough collateral in the bank for the Unanimous Decision victory verdict.
 Hagler had beaten an established legend, and Duran gave a good enough account of himself to where they both benefit from their contest, as there were definitely no losers from this fight.

-Riding high and now being universally recognized as one of the best, if not the best fighter in the world at this juncture, Marvin would turn his attention over to Argentinian rough warrior 🇦🇷Juan Domingo Roldan.
+Riding high and now being universally recognized as one of the best, if not the best fighter in the world at this juncture, Marvin would turn his full-on attention over to Argentinian rough warrior 🇦🇷Juan Domingo Roldan.
 Hagler was incorrectly ruled down for the first time in his career after a Roldan left hand grazed the back of Marvin’s head, and made Hagler hit the canvas in the first 10 seconds of the bout.
 Hagler protested in frustration and mouthed to Referee Tony Perez “that was a slip”.
 Marvin let it go and handedly defeated Roldan, knocking him down in the 10th round, where Roldan motioned to the Referee that he had nothing left to continue.
 With Hagler attempting to go for his 10th successful defense of his Lineal/Undisputed Middleweight World Titles, he had his eyes set on the great ♛🇦🇷Carlos Monzon’s Middleweight record of 14 Lineal Title defenses, and sat in second place among a long list of legendary Middleweights for that distinction.